moka-guys/dnanexus_multiqc/README.md

 ## What data are required for this app to run?
 A project number is passed to the app as a parameter.
 This project must have a folder 'QC' within the root of the project.
-This folder must contain one of each of the following files:
-* stats-fastqc.txt
-* insert_size_metrics
-* hsmetrics.tsv
-* base_distribution_by_cycle_metrics
-* output.metrics
-* ped.het_check.csv
-* ped.ped_check.csv
-* ped.peddy.ped
-* ped.sex_check.csv
+All files from this folder are downloaded and parsed by MultiQC

+QC files are also downloaded from other locations:
-Additionally, if demultiplexing was performed by bcl2fastq v2.20 (or later) the 'Stats.json' file located in Data/Intensities/BaseCalls/Stats will be used to display demultiplexing statistics in the output report.
+* if demultiplexing was performed by bcl2fastq v2.20 (or later) 'Stats.json' is downloaded from  Data/Intensities/BaseCalls/Stats
+* if the MokaWES pipeline was run mapping_metrics.csv files are downloaded from the output folder.

 ## What does this app output?
 1. A HTML QC report which should be uploaded to stickie.be